Legal and political developments in Switzerland

 - With respect to the issue of corporate taxation, we have noted in Week 1 that, in 2014, the European Union (EU) and Switzerland signed a Memorandum of Understanding formally declaring an end to the EU–Swiss dispute on corporate taxation.
 This statement concerns the dispute as such, which is now deemed to have come to an end.
 Note that the EU and Switzerland never reached the point where they agreed on whether or not there was indeed an infringement of the Free Trade Agreement.
 Rather, Switzerland agreed to change its rules in view of changed Organisation for Economic Co-operation and Development (OECD) standards.

 - Turning to the issue of Banking Secrecy, we heard, also in Week 1, that the new rules in the renamed Agreement on the automatic exchange of financial account information should lead to a first exchange of information in 2018.
-Signed in 2015 and since ratified by the parties, the agreement will enter into force on 1 January 2017.
+Signed in 2015 and since ratified by the parties, the agreement entered into force on 1 January 2017.

-Finally, the Swiss Federal Parliament decided in summer 2016 that request by the Swiss Federal Government of 1992 for talks on potential Swiss membership in the then European Communities should be withdrawn.
+Finally, the Swiss Federal Parliament decided in summer 2016 that the request by the Swiss Federal Government of 1992 for talks on potential Swiss membership in the then European Communities should be withdrawn.
 With a letter dated 27 July 2016, the Federal Council informed the President of the Council of the European Union accordingly.
 The Federal Administration published the letter (which is written in French) without any further comment.

 See how the Federal Administration published the letter of the Federal Council informing the EU about the withdrawal of the 1992 request by Switzerland for membership talks without any further comment: Swiss Federal Administration Press Release of 27 July 2016 Withdrawal of Switzerland’s membership application for the EU